opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 :material-tablet: Fieldwork

-When you open your project in QField and navigate to a feature list (e.g., by tapping on the map to identify features or the full list by using "Show features list" from the [Map legend](../qfield-interface/map-interaction.md#map-legend)), the items will automatically adopt the background, colors, and font styles defined by your conditional formatting rules.
+When you open your project in QField and navigate to the feature list (e.g., by tapping on the map to identify features or the full list by using "Show features list" from the [Map legend](../qfield-interface/map-interaction.md#map-legend)), the items will automatically adopt the background, colors, and font styles defined by your conditional formatting rules.